cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 # Supported ciphersuites {#ciphersuites}

 This section specifies supported ECVOPRF group and hash function instantiations.
 We only provide ciphersuites in the EC setting as these provide the most efficient way of instantiating the OPRF.
 Our instantiation includes considerations for providing the DLEQ proofs that make the instantiation a VOPRF.
-To only support OPRF operations (ECOPRF) then support for the relevant components is just dropped.
+Supporting OPRF operations (ECOPRF) alone can be allowed by simply dropping the relevant components.
 In addition, we currently only support ciphersuites demonstrating 128 bits of security.

-ECVOPRF-P256-HKDF-SHA256:
+## ECVOPRF-P256-HKDF-SHA256-SSWU:

 - GG: SECP256K1 curve {{SEC2}}
-- H_1: {{I-D.irtf-cfrg-hash-to-curve}}
+- H_1: H2C-P256-SHA256-SSWU- {{I-D.irtf-cfrg-hash-to-curve}}
-  - hash-to-curve: map2curve_simple_swu
-  - hash-to-base:
-    - H: SHA-256
-    - hbits: 256
   - label: voprf_h2c
 - H_2: SHA256
 - H_3: SHA256
 - H_4: SHA256
 - PRNG: HKDF-SHA256

-ECVOPRF-RISTRETTO-HKDF-SHA256:
+## ECVOPRF-RISTRETTO-HKDF-SHA512-Elligator2:

 - GG: Ristretto {{RISTRETTO}}
-- H_1: {{I-D.irtf-cfrg-hash-to-curve}}
+- H_1: H2C-Curve25519-SHA512-Elligator2-Clear {{I-D.irtf-cfrg-hash-to-curve}}
-  - hash-to-curve: map2curve_elligator2
-  - hash-to-base:
-    - hash: SHA256
-    - hbits: 256
   - label: voprf_h2c
-- H_2: SHA256
+- H_2: SHA512
-- H_3: SHA256
+- H_3: SHA512
-- H_4: SHA256
+- H_4: SHA512
-- PRNG: HKDF-SHA256
+- PRNG: HKDF-SHA512

 In the case of Ristretto, internal point representations are represented by Ed25519 {{RFC7748}} points.
 As a result, we can use the same hash-to-curve encoding as we would use for Ed25519 {{I-D.irtf-cfrg-hash-to-curve}}.
+We remark that the 'label' field is necessary for domain separation of the hash-to-curve functionality.

 # Security Considerations {#sec}